 "Our site is very near to the Felix Project – one of our fantastic local charities that sources and distributes food on a daily basis - and they will be working with us to get food to the people who desperately need it.
 I'd also like to thank the businesses in the borough who have donated supplies and the hundreds of local people who have come together to volunteer to help us protect out borough's most vulnerable residents.

 “This project is a wonderful example of how Enfield Stands Together when times get tough, to show compassion and support for those people who need help the most.
 Once again this borough has risen to the challenge and I am proud of the way we are tackling the challenge posed by COVID-19."

-You can find out more about the Enfield Stands Together project at www.enfield.gov.uk/est
+Find out more about the Enfield Stands Together project.

 The dedicated call centre is prioritising support for residents who are unable to rely on family or trusted friends for adequate practical support, people fulfilling the following criteria can ring the centre on 020 3821 1966 to receive support.